VNV Nation: Reformation 1 and Of Faith, Power and Glory (2009)

-Of Faith, Power and Glory (2009)

 The next album, Of Faith, Power and Glory was mentioned on the band's MySpace blog.
 Harris confirmed to Side-Line that they were aiming for late April to release the album, which would be titled Of Faith, Power and Glory, or as Harris described it: "The 3 things that people desire and which can make you or destroy you!"

 Due to the release of "Reformation 1" in mid-April, the release of the album was postponed; it appeared in the US on CD and in the iTunes Store on 23 June 2009, and in Europe on 19 June 2009.

 Crossing the Divide and Automatic (2010–2011)

 A remix collection called Crossing The Divide was planned for release on 8 June 2010, but was delayed until May 2012.
 The update on the official website cited unforeseen circumstances and personal matters for the delay.
 On 14 May 2012, the EP was announced on the band's Facebook page and made available for free via SoundCloud.
 There were also plans for a number of extended and enhanced re-releases of previous albums in 2010; however these plans did not materialize.

 On 16 September 2011, VNV Nation's eighth studio album Automatic, was released for most of Europe, with the physical CD released on 25 October 2011 in the United States.